ff6f8d68/mirror.browser/ISO.md

-Certainly!
-Here’s a step-by-step guide with complete code examples for creating a simple bootloader and a minimal Linux system that runs a shell script.
+step-by-step guide with complete code examples for creating a simple bootloader and a minimal Linux system that runs a shell script.

 Overview
 Write a Bootloader: A simple bootloader in Assembly that loads the kernel and transfers control to it.